xuzhiming/InnerBand/README.md

 nasty code is added to your project.
 Import InnerBand and now Core Data is ready to go!
 Just go and create a new Core Data Model.

-CoreDataStore provides methods for you to use to access data easily without leaving that sloppy code lying around.
+IBCoreDataStore provides methods for you to use to access data easily without leaving that sloppy code lying around.
 Methods such as allForEntity, entityByName, removeEntity, removeAllEntitiesByName and (my personal favorite) clearAllData make using Core Data the pleasure that it was supposed to be!
 But it gets even easier...